BensThoughts/zero-rabbit/README.md

     });

+Only need to connect once somewhere in your main module.
 Once you have connected you can publish anywhere in your app.
-Only need to connect once somewhere in your main module.

-*const rabbit = require('zero-rabbit')* and then *rabbit.publish()* anywhere in your app.
+*const rabbit = require('zero-rabbit')* and then *rabbit.publish()*.

+the msg payload that rabbit.publish(*channel*, *exchange*, *msg*, ...) expects is a JSON object.
+The internals of ZeroRabbit will stringify and then turn into a Buffer for you before it actually publishes the msg.

 **Receiving (Subscribing):**